raspy135/Qun-mk2/README.md

 ### PLY:PLAY PIANO
 The mode is simple piano playing mode.
 Default is chromatic scale, but the scale can be changed by the scale setting in SEQ Config mode.
-Turn dial to translpose.
+Turn dial to transpose.

 ### PLY:SEQ MODIFY
 This controls modifier of the sequencer pattern.